Nincodedo/Ninbot/docs/commands/index.md

 Create a Discord timestamp relative to the current time.

+### Topic Change Announcement

+Toggles topic change announcements in the current channel.
+Only usable by moderators.

 ### User

 Set your birthdate and if you want Ninbot to announce your birthday to the server.
 Announcements are off by default.

-## Mod Commands
+## Message Commands

+Message commands can be found on the context menu of a message under "Apps".

-### Topic Change Announcement
+### Dab

-Toggles topic change announcements in the current channel.
+Like the Dab slash command, dabs on that specific message.